Technical Details

 # Does my probe support WiFi?

 Probes version 1 and 2 do not have any WiFi capabilities.
-Probe version 3 is a modified TP-Link wireless router.
-However, in configuring the probe, we decided not to provide software to support WiFi because we wanted to keep the host's traffic separate from the probe in order to ensure the host's privacy.
+Probe version 3 is a modified TP-Link ireless router, whereas v4 is based on a NanoPi.
+However, in configuring the probes, we decided not to provide software to support WiFi because we wanted to keep the host's traffic separate from the probe in order to ensure the host's privacy.

 # There's a switch on the side of my probe.
 What does it do?